mpldr/do-not-track/content/_index.md

 ## How it works

-The `DO_NOT_TRACK` environment variable acts in a very similar fashion to browser's `DNT` header, in that it's presence signals a desire not to be tracked.
+The `DO_NOT_TRACK` environment variable acts in a very similar fashion to browser's `DNT` header, in that its presence signals a desire not to be tracked.
 Explicit consent can however, override this.

 To put it into code: